secrez/secrez/packages/secrez/README.md

 ## History

 __1.1.0__
 * Remove `git`.
 If used carefully, the command was helpful, but still it is at risk of creating conflicts.
-After long thoughts, I did not approve my own proposal at: https://github.com/secrez/secrez/pull/163
+After long thoughts, I disapproved my own proposal at: https://github.com/secrez/secrez/pull/163

 __1.0.4__
 * Fix wrong example in `import`